pvu11/doneList/README.md

 11 Aug: Learn the difference between entity and anchor in UI Kit 12 Aug: Spring Cleaning
 13 Aug: Finish Aus visa not any coding today
+14 Aug: Finish tax for Koi Cap not any coding today